 In case you end up actually cancelling your card, be prepared.
 Please review our checklist for cancelling credit cards.

-Caution: Some people have reported that Citi’s automated system will close your account rather than transferring you to a retention specialist.
+Caution: Some banks (such as Citibank) have automated systems will close your account rather than transferring you to a retention specialist.
 Make sure you are speaking with a person before mentioning that you’d like to cancel.

 Credit Card Category Bonuses